lcoronad/CloudApplicationsOPC/README.md

 * project-service: Provides information about projects
 * ocp: Commands for create projects and applications in OpenShift 3.11, and templates for databases MongoDB and PostgreSQL in format YAML

+The microservices is deployed in Red Hat Opentlc over OpenShift 3.11 Shared access.

 ## URL Git hub

 This is the URL of Git for the source code.